BUN Creatinine Ratio Calculator

 BUN creatinine ratio calculator – how to calculate BUN creatinine ratio?

-The blood urea nitrogen (BUN) test is valuable itself for determining if there is a problem with kidneys or your nutrition.
+The blood urea nitrogen (BUN) test is valuable for determining if there is a problem with your kidneys or your nutrition.
 But to deepen the diagnosis and try to find the exact cause of the renal malfunction, we perform a test called BUN creatinine ratio.

 It uses two values, both measured in serum – blood urea nitrogen and creatinine.
 BUN and creatinine levels depend on kidney function but bound together give you a clue about the localization of the damage - whether it's an intrinsic renal or prerenal problem.
 If you know how to calculate the BUN creatinine ratio, you're home.